PaulLai1022/sp24-cse110-lab4/expose/javascript/part2.md

 Question13:
 A: Output: '32'
-Explanation: When you use the + operator with a string and a number, JavaScript converts the number to a string and concatenates the two values.
+Explanation: When you use the + operator with a string and a number, JavaScript converts the number to a string and combine (concatenates) the two values.

 B: Output: 1
 Explanation: When you use the - operator with a string and a number, JavaScript tries to convert the string to a number.
 In this case, '3' is converted to the number 3, and then the subtraction is performed.